• Blog Home

 • Blog, Education

-The Big Idea #1 Get stated and get it over with already
+The Big Idea #1 Get started and get it over with

 /

 Ever wish you didn’t have to study?
 Get over it.
-Self-scrutinizing what my priorities and goals were at a younger point in my life, and observing how they have shifted or remained steadfast, were at times unsettling.
+Self-scrutinizing my priorities and goals at a younger point in my life, and observing how they have shifted or remained steadfast, was at times unsettling.
 What things provided me with crossroads to keep moving, learning, and growing?
-There is actual a term for this, it’s call the Serial Position Curve.
-While serial position curves aren’t necessarily one of the big ideas that I will take away from my life’s journey thus far – it is worth mentioning.
-Basically, because it provided a bit of an ‘intersection’; and I began to look for other intersections to stay on course.…
+There is actually a term for this: it’s called the Serial Position Curve.
+While serial position curves aren’t necessarily one of the big ideas that I will take away from my life’s journey thus far, it is worth mentioning.
+Basically, because it provided a bit of an ‘intersection’; and I began to look for other intersections to stay on course.
+Each of us,…

 Read More